Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: Randomized Evaluation of the Indian Health Insurance Program

-In this section, we describe the randomized evaluation of a job placement assistance program \citep{crepon2013labor}, which serves as a motivating application.
-The goal of the study is to assess the impacts of the job placement assistance program on the labor market outcomes of young, educated job seekers in France.
-The experiment took place in a total of 235 areas (e.g., cities), each of which is covered by one of the French public unemployment agency offices in 10 administrative regions.
-Each office represents a small labor market.
-The program eligibility criteria are based on age (30 years old or younger), education (at least a two-year college degree), and unemployment status (having spent either 12 out of the last 18 months or 6 months continuously unemployed).
+We describe the randomized evaluation of the Indian national health insurance program, which serves as our motivating application.
+In 2008, the Indian government introduced its first national public health insurance scheme, Rastriya Swasthya Bima Yojana (RSBY).
+The goal was to provide insurance coverage for hospitalization to households below the poverty line.
+Subsequently, the government considered the expansion of the RSBY to some households above the poverty line.

+We conducted a randomized control trial to assess whether the expansion of the RSBY increases access to hospitalization, and thus health.
+The experiment took place in two districts of Karnataka State, Gulbarga and Mysore.
+Gulbarge has a total of 918 villages with the village size varying from 0 to 2,428, while Mysore has 1,336 villages with the size ranging from 0 to 2,976.
+We selected 22\% and 16\% of the villages in Gulbarga and Mysore, respectively.
+This led to 11,089 households who had no pre-existing health insurance coverage and lived within 25 km of an RSBY empaneled hospital.
+The households in the treatment group were offered an opportunity to enroll in the RSBY, whereas those in the control group were able to buy the RSBY at the usual government price.

-The evaluation was conducted through the two-stage randomized design shown in Table~\ref{tb:design}.
-In the first stage, 235 areas were randomly assigned to one of five treatment assignment mechanisms, which correspond to different levels of treatment assignment probabilities: 0, 25, 50, 75, and 100\%.
-In the second stage, job seekers were assigned to the treatment within each area according to its treatment assignment probability chosen in the first stage.
-Those assigned to the treatment group were offered an opportunity to enroll in the job placement program, whereas those in the control group received the standard placement assistance.
-Job seekers participated in the experiment as 14 monthly cohorts, starting in September 2007.
-The study focused on cohorts 3--11, which consists of 11,806 unemployed individuals.
-It targeted two binary labor market outcomes after eight months of the assignment: fixed-term contract of six months or more (LTFC) and permanent contract (PC).
-Four follow-up surveys were conducted 8 months, 12 months, 16 months, and 20 months after the treatment assignment, which collected the information on labor market outcomes.
+The evaluation was conducted using the two-stage randomized design shown in Table~\ref{tb:design}.
+In the first stage, a total of 436 villages are randomly assigned to three treatment assignment mechanisms, yielding 258, 88, and 63 villages for treatment assignment mechanisms 1, 2, and 3, respectively.
+Treatment assignment mechanisms 1, 2, and 3, correspond to the treatment assignment probabilities of 90\%, 70\%, and 50\%, respectively.
+In the second stage of randomization, households were assigned to the treatment within each village according to the treatment assignment probability chosen in the first stage.
+Households were informed of the opportunities to enroll in RSBY from April to May, 2015.
+Approximately 18 months later, we carried out a survey and measured a variety of outcomes about the health and financial conditions of the household members.
+For more details about the experiment, see \citet{imai:jian:mala:21}, and \citet{malanietal2021}.